-The DPW streets and facilities team is responsible for maintaining and improving the city’s transportation network, buildings, parks and open spaces.
+The Department of Public Works streets and facilities team is responsible for maintaining and improving the city’s transportation network, buildings, and parks system.
 The department strives to ensure city infrastructure is safe and well maintained.
 Our goal is to provide reliable, responsive, cost-efficient and innovative public works services.

 Municipal Infrastructure Commission

 Municipal Infrastructure: "Invest in the City’s municipal infrastructure, including energy resources, facilities and technology; roads and sidewalks; and water, sewer, and stormwater lines and facilities.
 Infrastructure investment will make our City safe and accessible to residents and visitors while recognizing the critical role that we play in the region’s system."